Shahid Kapoor

-Early life
+Early life and background

 Shahid Kapoor was born in New Delhi on 25 February 1981 to actor Pankaj Kapur and actor-dancer Neelima Azeem.
+On his mother's side, he is related to filmmaker and author Khwaja Ahmad Abbas.
 His parents divorced when he was three years old; his father shifted to Mumbai (and married the actress Supriya Pathak) and Kapoor continued living in Delhi with his mother and maternal grandparents.
-His grandparents were journalists for the Russian magazine Sputnik, and Kapoor was particularly fond of his grandfather: "He would walk me to school every single day.
-He would talk to me about dad, with whom he shared a great relationship, and read out his letters to me."
+His grandparents were journalists for the Soviet magazine Sputnik, mostly translating works from Urdu into Russian, and Kapoor was particularly fond of his grandfather: "He would walk me to school every single day.
+He would talk to me about Dad, with whom he shared a great relationship, and read out his letters to me."
 His father, who was then a struggling actor in Mumbai, would visit Kapoor only once a year on his birthday.
 When Kapoor was 10, his mother, who was working as a dancer, moved to Mumbai to work as an actress.

 In Mumbai, Azeem went on to marry the actor Rajesh Khattar.
 Kapoor continued living with his mother and Khattar, until they separated in 2001.
 Kapoor continues to use the last name Khattar on his passport.
 He has a maternal half-brother, Ishaan, from his mother's marriage to Khattar.
 From his father's marriage to Pathak, he has two paternal half-siblings, Sanah and Ruhaan.
 Kapoor was educated at the Gyan Bharati School in Delhi and Rajhans Vidyalaya in Mumbai.
 He later attended Mumbai's Mithibai College for three years.

 Kapoor was interested in dance from an early age, and at the age of 15, he joined Shiamak Davar's dance institute.
 As a student there, Kapoor appeared as a background dancer in the films Dil To Pagal Hai (1997) and Taal (1999), in which Davar served as choreographer.
 During a stage show at the institute, Kapoor performed in the songs "Vogue" and "GoldenEye" to a positive response from the audience; he described the experience as the first time that he "felt like a star".
 He later became an instructor at the institute.
 During this time, Kapoor accompanied a friend to an audition for a Pepsi commercial featuring the stars Shah Rukh Khan, Kajol and Rani Mukerji, but wound up with the part himself.
 He appeared in television commercials for the brands Kit Kat and Close-Up, among others, and featured in music videos for several performers, including the band Aryans and the singer Kumar Sanu.
 Kapoor also took on the job of an assistant director to his father on the 1998 television series Mohandas B.A.L.L.B.